HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configdomino145oidc.md

 1. Create two Internet site documents in the Domino Directory (`names.nsf`), one for the OIDC provider and another one as a placeholder website to trust it.

-    Domino requires at least one Internet site document mapped to the server to be configured to trust JWTs before C calls will work.
+    Domino requires at least one Internet site document mapped to the server to be configured for it to trust.
 The Internet site document for the OIDC provider cannot serve this role, so you need a second one.

     The configured host names in the Internet site documents must point to the same server and also have usable TLS certificates in `certstore.nsf`.